This continues the Organomic Thesis. If you’re new, you may prefer to start with the

 Totaling these estimates, we find that the invisible Home, Gift & Illegal Economy is worth a fair-market Value of $15.3T – $18.5T annually, or 76% – 116% the size of aGDP in 2020.

-It won’t be long before this is taken as common sense, but let history show that the battlefield here is bloodied with the senseless, greedy, ignorant and misinformed at a scale that the children of our future will scarcely believe – that is unless they are still, while reading these words, paying the ecological prices of our foolishness.
+It won’t be long before these ideas are taken as common sense, but let history show that this battlefield is bloodied with the senseless, greedy, ignorant and misinformed at a scale that the children of our future will scarcely believe – that is unless they are still, while reading these words, paying the all-too-real ecological prices of our foolishness.

 You do not need to agree with every point.
-We have laid a wide margin for error and evolution.
+We have laid a wide margin for error.

-And yet these are hardly the only bodies on the field.
-Follow this new science with us, and together we’ll explore how humankind may at long last try to live in organic harmony with nature, without sacrificing an ounce of our potential for leisure, technology and entertainment.
-We aim to grab these possibilities with both hands now and make them our own, as we are the inheritors of not only our grandparents’ real estate and bank balances, but truly of all that has come before us on this Earth – stretching back millions of years, to reap what our ancestors lived and died to sow – a crop beyond anything they could even begin to know.
+Follow this science with us, and together we’ll explore how humankind may at long last try to live in peace with nature, without sacrificing an ounce of our potential for leisure, technology and entertainment.
+We aim to grab these possibilities now and make them our own, as we are the inheritors of not only our grandparents’ real estate and bank balances, but truly of all that has come before us on this Earth – stretching back millions of years, to reap what our ancestors lived and died to sow – a crop beyond anything they could even begin to know.